coelhosilva/flight-ad/README.md

 - matplotlib

 ## Contributions
 We welcome and encourage new contributors to help test flight-ad and add new functionality.
+Any input, feedback, bug report or contribution is welcome.

 If one wishes to contact the author, they may do so by emailing coelho@ita.br.

 ## Citation
 If you use flight-ad in a scientific publication, we would appreciate citations.

 BibTex: add.

 Citation string: add.

 <!-- ```pip install flight-ad ``` -->